Borrowing Assets from the Compound Protocol

 - Enter the ETH market using the comptroller to tell the protocol that we want to use the ETH as collateral.

-- Get the Dai price in ETH using the price oracle.
+- Get the Dai price in ETH using the Open Price Feed.

 - Calculate our maximum Dai borrow.